Public Art in Beverly Hills

 Beverly Gardens Park

 Take a stroll through Beverly Gardens Park and you’ll quickly find yourself running into an impressive collection of public works of art.
 Start east of the Beverly Hills Sign & Lily Pond to view Roxy Paine’s Erratic, a texturized stainless steel boulder that symbolizes technology’s impact on nature or Playground, the first Tony Smith piece commissioned by a city.
-Head west down the park’s jogging trail to view Barry Flanagan’s The Drummer, a whimsical bronze hare located in front of the Beverly Hills Sign and Lily Pond, Yayoi Kasuma’s eye-catching Hymn of Life: Tulips and IO, a white, looping steel sculpture by Carol Bove.
+Head west down the park’s jogging trail to view Barry Flanagan’s The Drummer, a whimsical bronze hare located in front of the Beverly Hills Sign and Lily Pond, Yayoi Kasuma’s eye-catching Hymn of Life: Tulips and Takeaway by Tom Friedman, a 14-foot tall stainless steel sculpture of a man with takeaway boxes balanced on his head.
 Also on view along the park are Magdalena Abokanowicz’s Sitting Figure on Bench, Henri Alfred Marie Jacquemart’s Hunter and Hounds and Jaume Plensa’s Endless V.

 Beverly Hills City Hall